 Veggie Shack

-The Veggie Shack is your best bet for a real meal.
-This Veggie Shack burger is a plant-based, vegetable-forward patty made from mushrooms, sweet potatoes, carrots, farro, and quinoa, topped with cheese, crispy onions, lettuce, tomato, and Shack Sauce.
-This isn’t a meat-mimicking Impossible or Beyond patty.
-Shake Shack rolled it out to every U.S. location in 2023, so you don’t have to hunt for it anymore.
-The veggie patty itself contains dairy and egg, which matters if you’re cooking around an allergy.
+For a full meal, the Veggie Shack is your best bet.
+The patty is plant-based and vegetable-forward, made from mushrooms, sweet potatoes, carrots, farro, and quinoa, then topped with cheese, crispy onions, lettuce, tomato, and Shack Sauce.
+It isn’t one of the meat-mimicking Impossible or Beyond products.
+It rolled out to every U.S. location in 2023, so you don’t have to hunt for it anymore.
+One catch.
+The patty itself contains dairy and egg, which matters if you’re cooking around an allergy.

 Shroom Burger

-The Shroom Burger is the longtime vegetarian favorite: a portobello mushroom cap, stuffed with melted muenster and cheddar, breaded and fried until crisp, then dressed with lettuce, tomato, and Shack Sauce.
-It’s rich and indulgent.
-But the cheese filling means it’s vegetarian, not vegan, and you can’t make it vegan because the cheese is sealed inside the patty.
+The Shroom Burger is the longtime vegetarian favorite.
+Picture a portobello mushroom cap stuffed with melted muenster and cheddar, breaded and fried until crisp, then dressed with lettuce, tomato, and Shack Sauce.
+Rich and indulgent.
+The cheese filling means it lands as vegetarian, not vegan, and you can’t make it vegan because the cheese is sealed inside the patty.

 What’s Vegan at Shake Shack?

 Vegan options are thinner here, so it’s worth knowing the exact moves.
-The crinkle-cut fries are vegan — they’re cooked in vegetable oil, and the plain fries skip the cheese sauce.
-Beyond that, you’re customizing.
+The crinkle-cut fries are the most vegan-friendly food on the board.
+They’re cooked in vegetable oil, and the plain fries skip the cheese sauce.
+Beyond those, you’re customizing your order.

-To make the Veggie Shack vegan, order it without cheese, without the crispy onions, and without Shack Sauce, then swap the standard bun.
-That last step matters: Shake Shack’s Martin’s potato bun contains milk, so it isn’t vegan.
-Ask for the gluten-free bun, which is vegan, or get your burger as a lettuce wrap.
-One heads-up — Shake Shack tested a non-dairy chocolate shake a couple of years back, but it’s no longer on the menu, so the shakes are all dairy now.
+Want the Veggie Shack vegan?
+Order it without cheese, without the crispy onions, and without Shack Sauce, then swap the standard bun.
+That last step matters.
+The chain’s Martin’s potato bun contains milk, so it isn’t vegan.
+For a vegan build, ask the server for the gluten-free bun, which is vegan, or get your burger as a lettuce wrap.
+One heads-up on drinks.
+The chain tested a non-dairy chocolate shake a couple of years back, but it’s no longer on the menu, so the shakes are all dairy now.

 Vegetarian Sides and Drinks at Shake Shack

-The burgers get the attention, but the Shake Shack vegetarian options don’t stop there — a few sides and nearly every drink are meat-free too.
+The burgers get the attention, but the Shake Shack vegetarian options don’t stop there.
+A few menu items beyond the patties are meat-free too.
 The crinkle-cut Shake Shack fries are the headliner, and they’re vegan when you order them plain.
-Cheese fries add a dairy cheese sauce, so they’re vegetarian but not vegan.
+Cheese fries add a dairy cheese sauce, so they land as vegetarian but not vegan.

-When Shake Shack runs its fried pickles as a limited offer, they’re vegetarian.
+When Shake Shack runs its fried pickles as a limited offer, those pickles are vegetarian.
 The batter contains milk, though, so skip them if you’re vegan, even without the ranch.
 Some spots, mainly airport and stadium locations, serve hashbrowns, which are vegan when fried plain.
-Drinks are the easy part: the fresh-squeezed lemonades, iced tea, and fountain sodas are all vegan.
-The shakes are frozen-custard milkshakes, so they’re vegetarian but not vegan.
-The concretes, floats, and frozen custard are dairy-based too.
+Beverages are the easy part.
+The fresh-squeezed lemonades, iced tea, and fountain sodas are all vegan items.
+Shakes are frozen-custard milkshakes, so they’re vegetarian but not vegan.
+Concretes, floats, and frozen custard are dairy-based too.

 The Garden Dog (off-menu)

 Want the hot dog experience without the meat?
 Shake Shack is known for its hot dogs, and the Garden Dog is the meat-free workaround.
-It’s an off-menu trick where the kitchen swaps the beef dog for a whole pickle, then dresses it the usual way — lettuce, tomato, onion, relish, and mustard — on the toasted potato bun.
-You get the classic toppings and the bun without the meat.
-It’s vegetarian as served, and to keep it vegan you’d ask for a lettuce wrap in place of the milk-containing bun.
+It’s an off-menu trick where the kitchen swaps the beef dog for a whole pickle, then dresses it the usual way (lettuce, tomato, onion, relish, and mustard) on the toasted potato bun.
+You get the classic toppings and the bun without any animal protein.
+Vegetarian as served, it goes vegan if you ask for a lettuce wrap in place of the milk-containing bun.

 Special Dietary Requirements and Allergies

-• Cross-contamination: Burgers and veggie patties share griddle space, so cross-contact is possible.
-If you have a serious allergy, tell the staff and check the current allergen guide on Shake Shack’s site.
+- Cross-contamination: Burgers and veggie patties share griddle space, so cross-contact is possible.
+If you have a serious allergy, tell the staff and check the official allergen information on Shake Shack’s site.

 Tips for Vegetarians at Shake Shack

-• Default to the Veggie Shack for a full burger; save the Shroom Burger for when you want the fried, cheesy indulgence.
+- Default to the Veggie Shack for a full burger, and save the Shroom Burger for when you want the fried, cheesy indulgence.

-• Ask for the allergen guide at the counter; ingredients can vary by region and over time.
+- Ask for the allergen guide at the counter, since ingredients can vary by region and over time.

 Frequently Asked Questions